sespesogil/HiCUP_splitter/README.md

 # HiCUP_splitter

-Automatized utility to split short cis and trans-chromosomal interactions  from HICUPs
+Utility to split short cis and trans-chromosomal interactions  from HICUPs

 Available soon